Haivision/srt/docs/socket-groups.md

 ## 2. Backup

 This solution is more complicated and more challenging for the settings, and in contradiction to Broadcast group, it costs some penalties.
+It has also advantages: the overhead for redundancy, which in case of broadcast groups is 100% per every next link, in this case it is tried to be kept at negligible minimum.

-In this group, only one link out of member links is used for transmission in a normal situation.
+In this group, in a normal situation, only one link out of member links is used for transmission, while others are just kept alive (the keepalive message is sent over them usually once per 1 second).
 Other links may start being used when there's happening an event of "disturbance" on a link, which makes it considered "unstable".
 This term is introduced beside "broken" because SRT normally uses 5 seconds to be sure that the link is broken, and this is way too much to be used as a latency penalty, if you still want to have a relatively low latency.

 Because of that there's a configurable timeout (with `SRTO_GROUPSTABTIMEO` option), which is the maximum time distance between two consecutive responses